gur5/python-librarires-for-devops/README.md

 As a DevOps Engineer, automation and integration are part of your daily life.
 Python, being one of the most flexible scripting languages, offers a wide range of libraries that can make your job easier, faster, and more reliable.

-In this video, we'll explore **8 powerful Python libraries every DevOps Engineer should know** — along with **practical examples** for each.

 ---